TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 A Trip to Spain

 Visiting Madrid over a long weekend during my 3-week intensive Darija course was a breath of fresh air.
-I learned then that I should not have underestimated my language proficiency as I was actually quite capable of communicating with the Spaniards; I visited a friend of a friend whose roommates spoke only Spanish.
-I found myself quite capable of talking about being abroad and how gaining new perspectives on ways of living was so eye-opening.
+I learned then that I should not have underestimated my language proficiency as I was quite capable of communicating with the Spaniards; I visited a friend whose roommates spoke only Spanish.
+I could talk about being abroad and how gaining new perspectives on living was so eye-opening.

-Paradoxically, the three weeks in Spain were honestly probably the most challenging of my entire time abroad.
-While my host parents were incredibly sweet, they had no children and other than meals, didn’t expect me to hang out with them.
+The three weeks in Spain were the most challenging of my time abroad.
+While my host parents were lovely, they had no children other than meals and didn’t expect me to hang out with them.
 After a semester of living in university dorms and staying in crowded hostel rooms, I found myself experiencing the incredible loneliness I’d read about by those who studied abroad.
 I spent more time on Skype than ever before.
-While I was putting so much effort into learning and speaking the Spanish language, I found myself isolated from the culture.
+While putting so much effort into learning and speaking Spanish, I found myself isolated from the culture.

 The Return to Morocco

-I went to Al-Akhawayn University in Ifrane on my return to Morocco, which was incredibly different from the American University in Dubai.
-While English had been the mode of communication in Dubai, most Moroccan students communicated in French or Darija, and had to switch languages to talk to me.
-They found my Darija greetings endearing, but I wasn’t able to communicate.
+On my return to Morocco, I attended Al-Akhawayn University in Ifrane, which was incredibly different from the American University in Dubai.
+While English had been the mode of communication in Dubai, most Moroccan students communicated in French or Darija and had to switch languages to talk to me.
+They found my Darija greetings endearing, but I couldn’t speak.
 I initially found myself regretting the intensive course.

-However, the intensive course ultimately did eventually pay off day-to-day.
+However, the intensive course eventually paid off day-to-day.
 When I went to the shops, I’d greet the shopkeepers in Darija and ask them how they were.
 I’d ask how much things cost in — Arabic.
-And while I could tell them little more than that I was a student visiting from the U.S., they were very pleased that I was trying to learn their language.
+And while I could tell them little more than that I was a student visiting from the U.S., they were delighted that I was trying to learn their language.
 While traveling on buses, people were surprised to find a Caucasian girl speaking their language.
 Although my pronunciation was horrible, they found my ability to greet them and talk for a few minutes in Darija flattering.

 Conclusion

-In the end, I was incredibly surprised by how widely spoken English during my travels.
-At every hostel I stayed, English was the lingua franca.
-In most major cities, shopkeepers, and servers at restaurants spoke a little English.
+Ultimately, I was incredibly surprised by how widely English was spoken during my travels.
+At every hostel I stayed at, English was the lingua franca.
+In most major cities, shopkeepers and restaurant servers spoke a little English.
 Still, I cannot emphasize enough how much people appreciate it when you try to learn their language.
-In some cases, speaking a few simple words can be almost as valuable as understanding the whole language.
+Speaking a few simple words can be almost as valuable as understanding the whole language.

-One rule I followed while abroad is that in every country you visit, learn how to say “hello” and “thank you.”
+One rule I followed while abroad is that in every country you visit, you learn to say “hello” and “thank you.”
 Common courtesies will go far as a sign of respect.
-Asking people how to say other words and phrases is a great ice breaker as well — there’s little more comical to warm and playful Arabic speaking hosts than when you try to pronounce “kay falik?” or “how are you” correctly!
+Asking people how to speak other words and phrases is a great ice breaker as well — there’s little more comical to warm and playful Arabic-speaking hosts than when you try to pronounce “kay falik?” or “How are you” correctly!

 People are rightfully very proud of their countries and their cultures.
-Everywhere you go, people will welcome you in some way, including teaching you their language and all about their lives.
+They will welcome you wherever you go, and they will teach you their language and all about their lives.
 Through my travels, I have learned never to let a language barrier hold you back.
-Don't ever be so intimidated that you do not visit a new country simply due to the language.
+Don't ever be so intimidated that you do not visit a new country simply because of the language.

 Ema Barnes is currently a senior at McDaniel College in Westminster, Maryland, expecting to graduate in May 2017.
-Ema studied abroad at the American University in Dubai, United Arab Emirates, in fall, 2015, through direct enrollment, and Al-Akhawayn University in Ifrane, Morocco, in spring 2016 through Amideast.
-Originally from New Zealand, Ema attended high school in San Francisco, CA. She is majoring in English and Political Science with minors in Writing, Spanish, and Computer Science.
+Ema studied abroad at the American University in Dubai, United Arab Emirates, in the fall of 2015 through direct enrollment and at Al-Akhawayn University in Ifrane, Morocco, in the spring of 2016 through Amideast.
+Ema was originally from New Zealand and attended high school in San Francisco, CA. She majors in English and Political Science with minors in Writing, Spanish, and Computer Science.
 Ema has worked in three different national parks and loves to hike, read, and meet people from all over the world.

 Related Topics